Juma Al Majid: Early life and career

 In the late 1960s, during a visit to a Bahrain showroom, Juma observed General Electric refrigerators, which were not available in Dubai at the time.
 Pretending to check one of the refrigerators, he picked up the guarantee card with the company’s details.
 Back in Dubai, he arranged to purchase 200 air conditioners from a GE dealer in Lebanon at a reduced price to resell in Dubai.
 Juma also became involved in the gold trade between the UK, Switzerland, and India.

 By the 1970s, his company had grown to be the second largest distributor of General Electric products, selling up to 700,000 air conditioners per year.

 After the UAE Federation was created in 1971, Mohammed Al Gaz and Al Majid opened a Pepsi factory in Dubai.
 He also expanded his firm into carpentry and interior design.

 He quit gold trading and ventured into other businesses: confectionery and watches, commercial vehicles, travel and tourism, heavy equipment, sewage treatment, real estate, and food production, apart from construction and infrastructure.

 Since then, the firm has expanded into automotive, heavy equipment, fast-moving consumer goods, office equipment, travel, real estate, and contracting.
 He also founded Al Majid Investments, an international investment company.

 Throughout his career, Al Majid acquired the franchise rights for numerous international brands in engineering, automotive, office furniture, communication, and tyres from businesses such as Samsung, Hyundai, and Hitachi.

+Juma Al Majid Group manages operations of Taj Palace Hotel in Deira from India’s Taj Hotels Resorts and Palaces under its hospitality division.

 Juma is also known for his contribution to the preservation of UAE culture; he established the Juma Al Majid Center for Culture and Heritage, with a library, archive, a research and publication center.